Team-20-MagicPi/Gesture-regnition/README.md

 ### Prepared Gestures

-You can modify, remove or create these gestures commands in `config.js`
+You can modify, remove or create these gestures
 - **LEFT** : previous one
 - **RIGHT** : next one
 - **UP** : increase volume